procedure1/AutoBS/README.md

 ## [Download Latest Release](https://github.com/procedure1/AutoBS/releases)

-A Beat Saber mod that adds floating Mixed Reality Portals (requires the `Virtual Desktop` app) and can automatically convert standard maps into 360° maps.
+A Beat Saber mod that adds floating Mixed Reality Portals (requires the `ALVR` or `Virtual Desktop` app) and can automatically convert standard maps into 360° maps.
 It also enhances maps by generating arcs, chains, lighting events, and a show of `mapping extensions` walls.
 Most of these features work on existing, non‑generated maps as well—so you can add arcs, walls, and more to standard maps.
 Tune the Volume, Note Speed and Note spawn distance live during gameplay with your controllers.
 Auto Difficulty Reducer, along with automatic note speed and spawn distance adjustments, can turn even Expert++ maps into maps a toddler can play :) It can also clean up small problems with `Beat Sage` maps.

 <p align="center"><img src="images/Beat-Saber-AutoBS-Mixed-Reality-Portals-Yeah-024413.gif" alt="AutoBS Mixed Reality Portals"></p>